Magdagasikara/Lab1-WebAPI_Db_Resto/README.md

 todo:
 - only half-hours possible in booking system
 - default checking for available tables NOW
-- add booking return 404 if user not found
-- if no empty tables, dont throw an exception but handle empty list of tables instead
-- if reservation duration==0 ignore directly and return error
-- addtable handle when the same table number
 - ViewModels - other names to be shown?

 kolla igen